Programs and Initiatives

 DCAPS administers several programs and initiatives that support of preservation and access of digital collections for teaching and research.
 Programs and initiatives currently include:

-The Grants Program for Digital Collections aims to support collaborative and creative use of resources through the creation of digital content of enduring value to the Cornell community and scholarship at large.
+The Digital Collections Program aims to support collaborative and creative use of resources through the creation of digital content of enduring value to the Cornell community and scholarship at large.
 The application process does not require any expertise — all you need is a good idea as the Library’s visual resources team will guide you through the process.
-The program, coordinated by the Library, was developed by the Visual Resources Advisory Group.
 See our project archive.

 Cornell University Library Preservation Initiative